CVC-TDA-ADRE/carla-roach/README.md

 To train RL experts, use `run/train_rl.sh` and modify the arguments to select different settings.
 We recommend to use `g4dn.4xlarge` for training the RL experts, you will need around 50 GB free disk space for videos and checkpoints.
-We train RL experts on CARLA 0.9.10.1 because 0.9.11 crashes more often for unknown reasons.

 ## Train IL Agents